centreon/centreon-plugins/docs/en/developer/guide.rst

 ---------

 This library provides a set of methods to use a cache file.
-To use it, Add the following line at the beginning of your **mode** :
+To use it, add the following line at the beginning of your **mode**:

 .. code-block:: perl